-The Company has established an Audit Committee which will be chaired by Jamie Richards and consists of all the independent Directors.
-The Audit Committee will meet at least twice per year.
+The Company has established an Audit Committee which is chaired by Jamie Richards and consists of all the Directors.
+The Audit Committee meets at least twice per year.
 The Board considers that the members of the Audit Committee have the requisite skills and experience to fulfil the responsibilities of the Audit Committee.
-The Audit Committee examines the effectiveness of the Company's control systems and it will review the half-yearly and annual reports of the Company and also receive information from the Investment Manager.
-The Audit Committee will review the scope, results, cost effectiveness, independence and objectivity of the external auditor.
-It will also review the valuations of all investments across the Portfolio, together with performing a role in respect of risk control.
+The Audit Committee examines the effectiveness of the Company's control systems and it reviews the half-yearly and annual reports of the Company and also receive information from the Investment Manager.
+The Audit Committee reviews the scope, results, cost effectiveness, independence and objectivity of the external auditor.
+It also reviews the valuations of all investments across the Portfolio, together with performing a role in respect of risk control.